 - Pack: Carrying gear, Partial sleeping bag,(Legs) ground insulation, spears and tools(alloy or wire frame), fire tinder,(nylon)

-- Cell phone: SmS, (often better then voice calls) navigation apps, signalling ( screen on at night stands out to helicopters!) torch app.
+- Cell phone: Text message, (often better then voice calls) navigation apps, signalling ( screen on at night stands out to helicopters!) torch app.

 - Head lamp: Intended purpose, signalling.